 - Reuse and recycle your plastic.
 In today’s economy, it’s practically impossible to avoid plastic entirely.
 When you do end up using plastic, reuse it as many times as you can, and be sure to recycle it when you are done using it.
 Instead of throwing your plastic shopping bags in the trash, stick them in your car or purse to reuse while shopping, use them as trash bags, or bring them back to the store to be recycled.
 (Do not put plastic shopping bags in your recycling bin at home—they can’t be recycled at most facilities.)
 Plastic containers such as bottles and jugs that are labeled with the recycling symbol and a number can be placed in the recycling bin.
 Click here for more information on how to recycle, and make sure to check the guidelines for your state.

 - Ask for your drink without a straw.
 Straws are an unnecessary convenience that generate a huge amount of plastic pollution.
-This one has been the hardest for me to get used to because when out at a restaurant or bar, most drinks come with a straw automatically.
+This one can be hard to get used to, because when out at a restaurant or bar, drinks often come with a straw automatically.
 Try to get in the habit of saying “No straw, please!” after your drink order, and others will take note.
+If you prefer to use a straw, bring your own.
 Take the pledge to say no to straws, along with Maroon 5, Jack Johnson, Chevy Chase, Governor of Connecticut Dan Malloy, and Dr. Sylvia Earle.

 Remember, you don’t have to eliminate plastic from your life entirely, but you can easily reduce your plastic consumption with these simple tips.
 Like any new habit, these tips take some getting used to, so don’t panic if you forget your reusable bags or travel mug occasionally.